RDP1974/Delphi64RTL/Readme.md

 Levels 21..29 are for highly compressible files with compression ratio equal to 30x and higher.
 <br><br>
-A test with Indy, the built-in TCP Delphi library, on I7 cpu, show an enhancement from 6934.29 ops/sec to 23097.68 ops/sec

-Another test with Webbroker http compression, on I7 cpu, show an enhancement from 147 pages/sec to 722 pages/sec

-Another test with Dmvc web api, on I9 cpu and windows 2016, simulating with apachebench 10000 requests and 100 users, show an enhancement from 111 reqs/sec to 6448 reqs/sec

-Another test, an Isapi, on I9 cpu and windows 2016, doing in sequence DB query -> dataset of 1500 lines x 10 rows -> serialize to json string -> shrink it with deflate, populates 2000 http reqs/sec, correctly filling all cpu cores

-Another Webbroker http app (Delphi 11) jump from 542 reqs/s to 3364 reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
-2022)

-A simple Horse web api app (Delphi 12) jump from 2200 reqs/s to 37 thousand reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
-2023)

 If you want enable accelerated zlib programmatically into your WebBroker app, just add one line of code in afterdispatch event:

 - procedure TWebModule.WebModuleAfterDispatch(Sender: TObject; Request: TWebRequest; Response: TWebResponse; var Handled: Boolean);